-This page provides a list of the Academic Policies, Procedures and Guidance for staff.
-A policies and procedures web page for students can be found at http://www.strath.ac.uk/sees/studentpolicies/.
+This page provides a list of the Academic Policies, Procedures and Guidance.
 The policies, procedures and guidance are organised by the topics listed below.
-Further information can be obtained by emailing firstname.lastname@example.org or by following the links on the right hand side of this page.
+Further information can be obtained by emailing email@example.com or by following the links on the right hand side of this page.

 All of the University’s academic policies, procedures and guidance must align with the Quality Assurance Agency’s UK Quality Code for Higher Education which is used to assure the standards and quality of higher education in the UK.